 Her first book, “I Do” Fifteen Years of Wedding Misadventures, is a humorous memoir of the 15+ years of memories from her experience of being a professional wedding videographer.
 With 1,400+ weddings to choose from, there are plenty of entertaining stories to share with the readers!

-‘Corner Confessions – A Novel’ is Kiersten’s second book, compromised of an unusual cross-genre of fiction and non-fiction... the confessions are real but the names have been changed.
+‘Corner Confessions – A Novel’ is Kiersten’s second book, comprised of an unusual cross-genre of fiction and non-fiction... the confessions are real but the names have been changed.
 Since the release of the initial 14 confessions, people have been snapping up this book fast, finding it hard to put down, and are anxiously awaiting the second book of secrets!
-The next book* of 16 confessions is set for a late Fall 2018 Release while the remaining 18 confessions in the third (and final) book** of this series is set for a 2020 Release.
+The next book* of 16 confessions is set for a December 2018 Release while the remaining 18 confessions in the third (and final) book** of this series is set for a late 2020 Release.

 ** …And The Burdens We Keep (2020 Release)

 At the moment, besides the books listed above, there are 13 other titles waiting in the files to be written with more ideas entering whenever something piques Kiersten’s ‘vivid’ imagination.
 She is striving to release one book per year, and is looking forward to sharing her stories with the world!

 Do you have any hidden or uncommon talents?